g4m3rm1k3/tuts/tutorials/docs/final_expansions.md

-Of course.
-I'll go through the tutorial you provided, **Stage 0**, and expand upon each section with the deeper details, Windows-specific information, and computer science fundamentals you're looking for.
-This will follow the original structure so you can read them side-by-side.

 ---
 # Stage 0: Absolute Beginner & Environment Setup (Expanded)

 ## Introduction: The Goal of This Stage (Expanded)

 This stage is about **building a reproducible and professional development environment**.
 The tools we install here are not arbitrary; they are the industry standard for Python and JavaScript development.
 Mastering your environment is the first step to becoming a self-sufficient developer who can solve problems instead of being blocked by them.
 ---

 ## 0.1: Understanding Your Computer's Operating System (Expanded)